Colliders: Computation of luminosity

 So far we have assumed uncorrelated beam density functions in the transverse and longitudinal planes.
 In particular, we have assumed that the transverse beam sizes are constant over the whole collision regions.
 However, since the $\beta$-functions have their minima at the collision point and increase with the distance this is not always a good approximation.

 In a low-$\beta$ region the $\beta$-function varies with the distance $s$ to the minimum like:

-and therefore the beam size $\sigma~=~\sqrt{\beta(s) \cdot \epsilon}$ increases approximately linearly with the distance to the interaction point.
+and therefore the beam size $\sigma~=~\sqrt{\beta(s) \cdot \epsilon}$ increases approximately linearly with the distance to the~interaction point.
 This is schematically shown in \Fref{fig:COL-WH05} where the functions $\beta$(s) are shown for two different values of $\beta^{*}$ (0.50~m and 0.15~m).
 Because of the shape of the $\beta$(s) function this effect is called the hourglass effect.
 It is especially important when the $\beta$(s) function at the interaction point approaches the bunch length $\sigma_{s}$ (\Fref{fig:COL-WH05}) and not all particles collide at the minimum of the transverse beam size, therefore reducing the luminosity.
-Other effects such as a coupling between the transverse and longitudinal planes are ignored in this discussion. ~\\ In our formulae we have to replace $\sigma$ by $\sigma$(s) and get a more general expression for the luminosity:
+Other effects such as a coupling between the transverse and longitudinal planes are ignored in this discussion.

+In our formulae we have to replace $\sigma$ by $\sigma$(s) and get a more general expression for the luminosity:

 with